Preschool Program Accepting Participants

-The following requirements must be met in order to have your child enrolled in the Pine-Richland High School Preschool Program:
+The following requirements must be met in order to have your child enrolled in the PRHS Preschool Program:

-- The child is three years of age by September 1st & toilet-trained.
+- Child must be three years of age by September 1st and toilet-trained

-- The child has transportation to and from preschool.
+- Child must have transportation to and from preschool

-- The Parent/guardian agrees to arrive and depart promptly at designated times.
+- Parent/guardian agrees to arrive and depart promptly at designated times

-- The Parent/guardian agrees to submit a registration fee of $100 for each session.
+- Parent/guardian agrees to submit a registration fee of $175 for each session

-- The Parent/guardian/child cooperates with all rules of the school and the teacher in charge.
+- Parent/guardian/child cooperates with all rules of the school and the teacher in charge

 - Encourage positive social skills, including cooperation and independence